Have you ever met a woman, a simple, not-successful-in-a-worldly-way woman, who stuns you with her goodness? That’s my friend Betty

 There’s more.
 Betty and Tom heat their house with wood – Betty hauls it in, piles it up then keeps the fire going and cleans out the ashes when she’s not at work.

-Last weekend Jim had an episode that landed him in Intensive Care.
+Last weekend Tom had an episode that landed him in Intensive Care.
 Betty was up all night with him in the emergency room, caught a few hours sleep and then went back.
 He’s still in the hospital.
-She leaves for the hospital at 5AM, visits with Jim from 6-6:30, heads home to start the fire to warm her house, then takes care of home patients then heads back to the hospital for the 6-6:30 at night visiting hours.
+She leaves for the hospital at 5 AM, visits with Tom from 6-6:30, heads home to start the fire to warm her house, then takes care of home patients then heads back to the hospital for the 6-6:30 at night visiting hours.
 She gets home around 8 PM to a cold, dark house.

 What is she eating, I wondered?
 When does she even have time to cook?
 I know they don’t have extra money for take-out food.
 I worried she wasn’t eating.
-I thought I’d bring some meals over then considered the neighbors.
+I thought I’d bring some meals over, then considered the neighbors.
 Maybe they’d already filled her refrigerator with meals.
 I called her to find out.

 “No,” she said, “But I can make some.
 Who needs the help?”